stephenjohnlimb/gradlekafka/README.md

     sourceCompatibility = JavaVersion.VERSION_17
     targetCompatibility = JavaVersion.VERSION_17
 }

+...
 ```

-I needed the java and spring-boot plugins (I thought this might pull in my dependencies but no).
+I needed the java and spring-boot plugins (I thought this might pull in my dependencies; but no).

 So far, quite similar to maven, but more concise (I quite like it).